Consider carefully what you hear

 Old Covenant symbolism

 Have you watched animals chewing the cud?
-After grazing they sit down quietly, regurgitate what they've eaten and chew it over again before swallowing it.
+After grazing they sit down quietly, regurgitate what they have eaten and chew it over again before swallowing it.
 The second chewing aids digestion and assimilation of the nutrients.
 It makes them look as though they are deep in thought or meditating on something.

 Compare that to the way a pig eats (an unclean animal) and you will see the point being made.
 God wants us to think about his Word, to chew it over, and to consider it carefully in our hearts.